-Individuals applying to the OU Diagnostic Imaging Physics Residency Program are required to have completed a Master’s or Doctorate in medical physics or a related field.
-Although preference is given to applicants who have graduated from a CAMPEP accredited program, a number of elements are evaluated in the selection of the candidate.
+Individuals applying to the OU Diagnostic Imaging Physics Residency Program are required to have completed a Master’s or Doctorate in medical physics or a related field from a CAMPEP accredited program.
+A number of elements are evaluated in the selection of the candidate.
 We consider all applicants who meet the following criteria:

 - Successfully completed ABR Part I or are eligible to appear for Part I of the ABR in August.

 The OU Diagnostic Imaging Physics Residency Program participates in the AAPM Common Application Process (CAP).
-Please follow the steps outlined on the website.
+Application is open typically between Nov.
+15 to January 15.
+MP-RAP website lists the opening and closing date for each Residency.
 More information can be found by clicking here.

-Applicants should provide a convincing argument through phone interview and site visit in regard to following:
+Applicants should provide convincing arguments through phone interview and site visit in regards to following:

 - Motivation to become a certified Diagnostic Medical Physicist.

-- Ability to work effectively with colleagues, faculty physicists, physicians and staff
+- Ability to work effectively with colleagues, faculty physicists, physicians, staff and students.

 - Willingness to put extra effort to improve his/her clinical, and communication skills.